joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 We are now going to write a version of the `editable` component that does not require hacking around the differences between JavaScript primitive strings and JavaScript String objects.
-Thhe following is strongly recommended over extending native types to `ICloneable`.
+The following is strongly recommended over extending native types to `ICloneable`.

 Instead of `editable` taking a string cursor from the application state,